KUMAR-REDDY-BAVANASI/fastapi-todo-application/README.md

 🔒 Modern standards — follows OpenAPI, JSON Schema, OAuth2

-FastAPI is perfect for projects where performance, developer productivity, and clean code matter.
+FastAPI is ideal for projects where performance, developer productivity, and clean code are paramount.

 🔍 API Docs with Swagger UI
-FastAPI provides auto-generated, interactive Swagger UI to test your API endpoints.
+FastAPI provides an auto-generated, interactive Swagger UI to test your API endpoints.
 It’s available at:

 http://127.0.0.1:8000/docs